 In the 2024-25 season, Turgeon joined the roster of the esteemed Domingo-Colburn-Stein Young Artist Program at Los Angeles Opera, where she made her company debut as Kate Pinkerton in Puccini’s Madama Butterfly, performed Voice of the Fountain in Golijov’s Ainadamar and the Countess Ceprano and Page in Verdi’s Rigoletto, and covered Despina in Mozart’s Così Fan Tutte.

-In the 2023-2024 season, Turgeon made her debut at Des Moines Metro Opera, performing A Slave in Strauss’s Salome and covering Mélisande in Debussy’s
+In the 2023-2024 season, Turgeon made her debut at Des Moines Metro Opera, performing A Slave in Strauss’s Salome and covering Mélisande in Debussy’s Pelléas et Mélisande.

 Turgeon earned her Master’s from the University of Cincinnati College-Conservatory of Music (CCM), where she performed both the title role in Janáček’s The Cunning Little Vixen and Blanche de la Force in Poulenc’s Dialogues des Carmélites.
 Turgeon earned her Bachelor’s from the University of Toronto.
-She is also an alumnus of the Aspen Music Festival and School, the Houston Grand Opera Young Artists’ Vocal Academy, and the Ravinia Steans Music Institute.
+She is also an alumnus of the Aspen Music Festival, the Houston Grand Opera Young Artists’ Vocal Academy, and the Ravinia Steans Music Institute.